Capstone-Template-orginisation/website-template/src/content/docs/policies/Example-Trello-Management-Policy.md

 ## Trello Management Policy

-This document states the guideline every Thoth Tech employee should adopt when using Trello.
+This document states the guideline every Company employee should adopt when using Trello.

 ### Associate all Completed Trello Cards with GitHub